 How it works

-Most auto shops accept credit card payments.
-You should use a card that pays you mileage or cashback to reap some benefit from the purchase.
+Most auto shops accept credit cards.
+You should use a card that pays you mileage or cash back to reap benefits from the repairs.

-If you have a credit score of 670 or higher, you can avoid interest by applying for a new card.
-Many credit card companies offer introductory periods with 0% annual percentage rates (APR) for applicants with high credit scores.
+If you have a 670 or higher credit score, you can avoid interest by applying for a new card.
+Many credit card companies offer introductory periods with 0% annual percentage rates (APR).
+Introductory periods are for applicants with high credit scores.

-If you have bad credit, it’s still possible to pay for your car repair with a credit card.
-The OpenSky Secured Visa Credit Card is designed for people with low credit scores.
-Worried you won’t qualify, and concerned that the credit inquiry will hurt your already low credit score?
-Good news: you can prequalify for this card without the lender checking your credit report.
+If you have bad credit, it’s still possible to pay for your auto repair with a credit card.
+The OpenSky Secured Visa Credit Card is for those with poor credit.
+Are you worried you won’t qualify?
+Concerned that the credit inquiry will hurt your already low credit score?
+Good news!
+You can prequalify for this card without the lender checking your credit report.

-But like other credit cards for bad credit, the OpenSky Secured Visa Credit Card features a fairly high-interest rate.
-The card also has an annual fee of $35.
+Like most credit cards for bad credit, the OpenSky Secured Visa Credit Card has a higher interest rate.
+The card does have an annual fee of $35.

 Pros: Mechanics generally accept credit cards.
-If you can qualify for a 0% introductory APR, you can sidestep interest entirely.
-This will give you a chance to pay off the loan monthly and not strain your budget.
+If you can qualify for a 0% introductory APR, it will give you a chance to make a monthly payment and not strain your budget.

-Cons: Fail to pay off the card with the 0% APR before the grace period ends, and you’ll pay high-interest rates on the remaining balance.
-And if you don’t have a good credit score, you’ll be hit with high-interest rates.
+Cons: If you fail to pay off the card before the grace period ends, you’ll pay interest on the balance.
+And if you don’t have a good credit score, you will pay a higher rate.

 Apply for an unsecured personal loan